joesobo/CodeGraphy/README.md

 ## Known Issues

 This extension is still a work in progress.
 It is subject to major changes still.
-As it is the extension primary works on `js` files.

-- Does not include `required` connections
-- Does not include custom relative pathing
+- Does not include custom relative pathing (Ex: `@/file/to/path.js`)

 ## Contributing